CCBC2024/devops/README.md

 ```

 ### Task 3.3: Create security groups, load balancers, and target groups for the ECS services.
+Because the frontend need to use the load balancer dns as the backend api url.
+So wee need provision this task before run the task 3.2.

 Create target groups for the frontend and backend by running the following command:
 ```bash
 cd /home/ec2-user/environment/charity-donation-application/